mattmc3/mattmc3.github.io/content/posts/2024-07-30-fish-and-pipestatus.md

 ## Piping commands

 When shell scripting, it is common to pipe commands.
-What we mean by piping commands is running a command and piping its output as the input to another command, and so on.
+What we mean by piping commands is running a command and sending its output as the input to another command, and so on.
+This is done with the pipe `|` character, hence the term.
 Let's take a quick example in Fish where we print the URL to this blog post and pipe that to `string match` to pull out the slug name:

 ```fish
 > echo "https://mattmc3.github.io/posts/2024/07/fish-and-pipestatus/" |